gasparian/lsh-search-go/README.md

 ### Building and running

 To run the app, the only thing you need to be installed on your host machine - is docker engine.
-The list of objects inside the hdf5:
- - `train` - train points;
- - `test` - test points;
- - `neighbors` - 100 nearest points for each point;
- - `distances` - 100 distances (angular) to the nearest points;
+Also, since this solution depends on mongodb, you need to run mongodb and provide it's address in the `config.env`.
+And don't forget to change the db authentication method (see the note in `/db/db.go`).

 Everything runs inside a docker.
 Just launch it with:
  - `./build_docker.sh && ./run_docker.sh` if you want to launch the main app;
- - `cd ./db && ./launch.sh` if you want to launch the database (mongodb);
+ - `cd ./db && ./launch.sh` if you want to launch the db (suitable for local tests);
-Don't forget to add the actual db socket in the config.

-Also, for more convenient development, you can run the app locally.
+Also, for more convenient development, you can run the app locally, without docker.
 First, install deps:
 ```
 sudo apt-get install libhdf5-serial-dev
 go mod init lsh-search-service
 go mod tidy
 ```
-Then compile and run, passing args from config file (targets are: `main.go` or `bench_data_prep_main.go` or `annbench_main.go`):
+Then compile and run the needed `*_main.go` file, passing args from config:
 ```
 go build -o ./main ./main.go
 export $(grep -v '^#' config.env | xargs) && ./main